Salty dog (cocktail)

 A salty dog is a cocktail of gin, or vodka, and grapefruit juice, served in a highball glass with a salted rim.
 The salt is the only difference between a salty dog and a greyhound.
 Historically a gin drink, it is believed to date back to the 1920s.

 The drink is 2 fluid ounces of gin, or vodka, mixed with fresh grapefruit juice, shaken, and poured into a glass whose rim has been salted.

+The result is a refreshing and tangy cocktail that combines the bracing bite of grapefruit with a hint of salt, creating a unique and invigorating flavor profile.

 In popular culture

 The salty dog is a favorite drink of Artie (the producer played by Rip Torn) on the sitcom The Larry Sanders Show.
+Artie made it with vodka.